smardev/Portfolio_Backend/README.md

 If you are interested in contributing to this project, please fork the repository and issue a pull request with your proposed changes.

 ## License
-This project is licensed under the [LICENSE] - see the LICENSE.md file for details.

 ## Contact
-For any further queries, please reach out to me at [Your Email].

 ```

-Remember to replace the placeholder URLs, directory names, and contact details with your actual project information.
-This README gives a comprehensive guide to setting up and understanding the backend for your portfolio.